ByAUJay

 });

-• Register wc:// or a native scheme; configure redirect metadata and ignore “incomplete” URIs that are only meant to foreground the app for a pending request. (docs.walletconnect.network)
+- Set up the wc:// scheme or whatever native scheme you’re using; make sure to configure the redirect metadata and don't worry about those “incomplete” URIs that are just there to bring the app to the front for a pending request. (docs.walletconnect.network)

 // iOS WalletKit example (Link Mode)